 IPSAS (Accruals Basis) - Essentials (online)

-Once the five-week period of instructor support and weekly webinars has passed, you will continue to have access to the 10 modules to enable you to complete them at your own pace.
+Once the five-week period of instructor support has passed, you will continue to have access to the 10 modules to enable you to complete them at your own pace.
 You will have up to a year, if necessary, to pass the exams on each module and gain your certificates.

 The course provides an overview of the most important requirements for preparing financial statements and disclosures under accrual based IPSAS.
 The program has been fully updated to follow the 2016 IPSAS Handbook and incorporates the latest standards issued in 2016.